 We got to the bus station and Paul lined up to buy tickets.
-It turned out that a Mayab milk-run was heading out about 10 minutes later, so rather than wait we decided to jump on that one.
+It turned out that a Mayab milk-run was heading out about 10 minutes later, so rather than waiting we decided to jump on that one.
 Paul ran out for a quick smoke and then we quickly got down to the gate.
-The 2nd class ticket experience was definitely different than what we were used to as we had to load all our own luggage underneath the bus – no attendants in sight.
-In fact, Paul loaded the bags and then started to worry a little once he got on the bus because he hadn’t closed the doors and it didn’t look like the driver had either!
+The 2nd class ticket experience was definitely different than what we were used to, as we had to load all our own luggage underneath the bus – no attendants in sight.
+In fact, Paul loaded the bags and then started to worry a little once he got on the bus, because he hadn’t closed the doors and it didn’t look like the driver had either!
 We have visions of seeing our suitcases rolling down the highway behind us.
-Overall though the voyage was pretty smooth.
-We left at 10 from Chetumal and weren’t sure quite how long it would take as this bus stops often along the way (unlike the 1st class bus) but we pulled into Tulum at 1:30 pm which was just about the norm for that run.
+Overall though, the voyage was pretty smooth.
+We left at 10 AM from Chetumal and weren’t sure quite how long it would take as this bus stops often along the way (unlike the 1st class bus) but we pulled into Tulum at 1:30 pm, which was just about the norm for that run.

-Carolyn and Surendra suggested Italian food for dinner knowing we do not get a lot of that on the island.
+Carolyn and Surendra suggested Italian food for dinner, knowing we do not get a lot of that on the island.
 We ended up at La Famiglia and everything we had was delicious.
-We did a gelato stop on the way back to their place and all of us were pleasantly full and fell into food coma.
+We did a gelato stop on the way back to their place and all of us were pleasantly full and fell into a food coma.